 Core Residency

-Session 1: April-July
+Session I: April-July

-Session 2: August-November
+Session II: August-November

 Our historic Core Residency, offered to those selected by our blind jury process, is fully-subsidized.
 If invited to participate, the only fee is a $100 nonrefundable deposit.